jose-r-lopez/SSI_Infraestructure_Automation_Materials/README.md

 * *kalis/kali_base*: A *Kali Linux* image with the same interactive capabilities of the equivalent Ubuntu one and also adding nmap.
 This is also the base of all the following *Kali* images, so **you must ensure that this image is built first before using any of the others!**
 * *kalis/kali_crypto*: Adds to the base *Kali* several tools to perform several password brute-forcing, dictionary generation and metadata extraction operations.
 It also incoporates commented instructions to add and uncompress the rockyou.txt password dictionary (that you will have to download) and to copy sample passwd and shadow files to test brute-forcing operations (that you will have to provide).
 Please build the *kalis/kalil_base* first!
 * *kalis/kali_exploiting*: Adds to the base *Kali* several tools to perform several exploiting operations, including a *Metasploit Framework* installation.
 Please build the *kalis/kalil_base* first!. **NOTE: This image is actually quite large!
 (1.4Gb approximately)**.

+I hope you enjoy experimenting with these materials!